 For students with 45 semester hours or more at UH-Victoria, the grade point average for honors is calculated only on courses taken at UH-Victoria.
+All courses attempted at UHV are used in calculating the grade point average for honors, including repeated courses and courses that may not have been used to fulfill degree requirements.

-For students with less than 45 semester hours at UH-Victoria, the grade point average for honors is calculated on the basis of the last 45 semester hours, including courses taken at UH-Victoria and any lower- or upper-division courses, provided that the student has at least 30 semester hours at UH-Victoria and the grade point average for UH-Victoria is at least a 3.50.
-All college courses attempted are included in the grade point average, including repeated courses.
+For students with less than 45 semester hours at UH-Victoria, the grade point average for honors is calculated on the basis of the last 45 () semester hours , including courses taken at UH-Victoria and any lower- or upper-division transfer courses, provided that the student has at least 30 semester hours at UH-Victoria and the grade point average for UH-Victoria is at least a 3.50.
+All college courses attempted are included in the grade point average for honors, including repeated courses and courses that may not have been used to fulfill degree requirements.